Sarah Biscarra-Dilley: Career

-In 2015, Biscarra-Dilley served as an intern at the California Consortium for Urban Indian Health working on "The Red Women Rising Project".
-This project that was funded by the Blue Shield of California Foundation, supports culturally responsive domestic violence services for urban Indians by increasing public awareness and enhancing collaborations between urban Indian health organizations, domestic violence support providers and traditional healers."

-As of 2016, Biscarra-Dilley is working on writing a book that is focused on her Chumash heritage, in which “she hopes to bring all the parts, even the ugly ones, into the light to set the stage for healing.
+As of 2016, Biscarra-Dilley is working on writing a book that is focused on her Chumash heritage, in which "she hopes to bring all the parts, even the ugly ones, into the light to set the stage for healing.
 She is self-taught in two dialects of the Chumash language and continues to strengthen ties to her Indigenous community by studying the Chumash language independently and in collaboration with others doing the same.

 Biscarra-Dilley often uses "cut paper, archival material, handwork, language, thread, found objects and various natural materials" within her artwork.

-Biscarra-Dilley is a curator of her own work and contributes with other artists in curatorial projects.
 She completed various artist-in-residence programs such as the Art Writer's Tiny Residency in Portland, Oregon; the Indigenous Art Journal at the Banff Centre for Arts in Banff, Canada; and Creativity, Carrizozo Colony, Carrizozo, New Mexico, as well as multiple others.
 Biscarra-Dilley has been awarded numerous grants and funds for her work such as the Alternative Exposure grant (2013), the Point Foundation Scholarship (2012–2014), and the Art Matters Foundation grant (2016–2017).

-Institute of Modern Art in Brisbane in 2018 invited Biscarra-Dilley, among four other Indigenous curators including Leuli Luna’i Eshraghi, Freja Carmichael, Tarah Hogue, and Lana Lopesi, “to develop [The Commute] a series of exhibitions and programs in collaboration with indigenous artists.”
+Institute of Modern Art in Brisbane in 2018 invited Biscarra-Dilley, among four other Indigenous curators including Leuli Luna'i Eshraghi, Freja Carmichael, Tarah Hogue, and Lana Lopesi, "to develop [The Commute] a series of exhibitions and programs in collaboration with indigenous artists."

 The Facebook, Inc. headquarters in Menlo Park, California features mural work in a dining hall by Sarah Biscarra-Dilley and the Black Salt Collective.